Renormalization-Group Evolution of the None-local Matrix Element of $B$-meson In QCD and $B\to \pi$ transition form factor

 The distribution amplitude $\phi_\pi(x)$ is for the twist-2 wave function, and $\phi^\pi_P(x)$ and $\phi^\pi_\sigma(x)$ are for twist-3 wave function, which are given by \cite{bra1990,bal1999,bbl2006}

 where $t=1-2x$.
 The function $C$'s are Gegenbauer polynomials, which are defined by

 and the coefficients are \cite{bbl2006}

 which correspond to $\mu_{\pi}=1.75$ GeV.
-The hard scale of $B$ meson decays is mainly around $\sqrt{m_B \Lambda_{\mbox{QCD}}}=1.1\sim 1.4$ GeV, which is coincide with the scale of the parameters given in Eq. (\ref{a-value}), so the evolution effect of pion distribution amplitudes can be neglected.
+The hard scale of $B$ meson decays is mainly around $\sqrt{m_B \Lambda_{\mbox{QCD}}}=1.1\sim 1.4$ GeV, which coincides with the scale of the parameters given in Eq. (\ref{a-value}), so the evolution effect of pion distribution amplitudes can be neglected.